mrmichaelf/COVID-19-Coronavirus-German-Regions/README.md

 * Last_Week = Difference to 7 days past
 * Per_Million = Scaled by 1 Million Population
 * Doubling_Time = Derived by fitting data with exp. growth function

+For German districts (Landkreise) I additionally fetch and provide a time series of the DIVI Intensivregister hospital occupation.